 - Balloon ball—hit the balloon into the air and don’t let it touch the ground

-Of course, with any indoor physical activity, be sure your play space is a safe one by being somewhat large and clear of toys and sharp edged furniture.
+Of course, with any indoor physical rainy day activity, be sure your play space is a safe one by being somewhat large and clear of toys and sharp-edged furniture.

 The other morning, when it was cold and blustery, and raining sideways, we spend the majority of Corinne’s nap time playing jumping games in the family room.
 William was so happy to be able to be wild like a “hopping frog” as he sometimes describes himself.
 And I have to admit, I also got my heart rate up while we played!